chromelyapps/demo-projects/web-chromely/README.md

 This example is based on the standard Visual Studio new asp .net core website mvc template but also includes the ability to launch via Chromely

-### web-chromely-vuetify2
+### web-chromely-bootstrap4

-This is a more advanced single page application example using webpack, typescript, vuetify, chromely.
+This is a more advanced single page application example using webpack, typescript, bootstrap4, chromely.
-For the launch profile select Web.Chromely.Vuetify2 to run as a website, or Chromely to run as a Chromely application.
+For the launch profile select Web.Chromely.Bootstrap4 to run as a website, or Chromely to run as a Chromely application.

 This supports debugging / breakpoints within typescript.
-(make sure to select Chrome as the browser, and Web.Chromely.Vuetify2 as the launch profile to launch as a website to debug).
+(make sure to select Chrome as the browser, and Web.Chromely.Bootstrap4 as the launch profile to launch as a website to debug).
 Hot page reloading (the typescript / vue / client side code can be edited on the fly while debugging as a website and it should auto reload).

 To install the npm packages
 ```
-cd web-chromely-vuetify2\ClientApp
+cd web-chromely-bootstrap4\ClientApp
 npm install
 ```

 To force a rebuild of the webpack files (this should be auto triggered on change via webpack)
 ```
-cd web-chromely-vuetify2\ClientApp
+cd web-chromely-bootstrap4\ClientApp
 npm run build dev
 ```